dlang-tour/english/gems/attributes.md

 Properties are functions that can be syntactically treated as if they were fields or variables.
 Properties can be read from or written to.
-A property is read by calling a method or function with no arguments; a property is written by calling a method or function with its argument being the value it is set to.
+A property is read by calling a method or function with no arguments; a property is written by calling a method or function with its argument being the value it is to be set to.

 A function marked as `@property` looks like a normal member to the outside world: